Ahzobeiri/Physionet-2023_python_example_explanation/README.md

 First of all, we will start with the [helper_code]([https://github.com/physionetchallenges/python-example-2024/blob/main/helper_code.py](https://github.com/physionetchallenges/python-example-2023/blob/master/helper_code.py)):
 # helper_code
-In this segment of the Python example code, I will discusse some helper functions that will be utilized during the implementation:
+In this segment of the Python example code, I will discuss some helper functions that will be utilized during the implementation:

 **1- find_data_folders:**
 ```python